ph-enom/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+a script that sets the all permission to the file hello to other users and no permissions for owner and group